 The 2017 award recipients were Frances Scott – Its soil was a plot she do the tree in different voices (Moving Image), Erik Martinson – Its origins are indeterminate (Special Projects Award), and Sam Williams – the actual structure is the material (Education Award).

-Applications for the 2018 awards are now closed.
+Applications for the awards are currently closed.

 The Moving Image